-NEW JERSEY MAN CHARGED WITH CONSPIRACY TO PROVIDE FALSE STATEMENTS RELATED TO EXPORT OF PROHIBITED GOODS TO IRAN
+NEW JERSEY MAN PLEADS GUILTY TO CONSPIRACY TO PROVIDE FALSE STATEMENTS RELATED TO EXPORT OF PROHIBITED GOODS TO IRAN

-SCRANTON - The United States Attorney's Office for the Middle District of Pennsylvania announced today that a plea agreement and a felony Criminal Information charging a New Jersey man with conspiring to provide false statements related to illegally exporting goods to Iran have been filed in U.S. District Court in Scranton, Pennsylvania.
+The United States Attorney's Office for the Middle District of Pennsylvania announced today that a New Jersey man pleaded guilty to conspiring to provide false statements related to illegally exporting goods to Iran before United States Magistrate Judge Joseph F. Saporito in Wilkes-Barre.

-According to United States Attorney Peter Smith, Asim Fareed, age 51, of North Brunswick, New Jersey, has agreed to enter a guilty plea to conspiracy to provide false statements in connection to the illegal export of goods to Iran.
-According to the Information, Fareed operated an export business in Somerset, New Jersey and agreed to ship items purchased by customers in Iran and to provide false documentation to the U.S. Department of Commerce for export purposes.
+According to United States Attorney Peter Smith, Asim Fareed, age 51, of North Brunswick, New Jersey, pleaded guilty to conspiracy to provide false statements in connection to the illegal export of goods to Iran.
+According to the Information to which he pleaded guilty, Fareed operated an export business in Somerset, New Jersey and agreed to ship items purchased by customers in Iran and to provide false documentation to the U.S. Department of Commerce for export purposes.
 Communications concerning the shipments passed between New Jersey and a site in Lackawanna County, Pennsylvania.
 No actual shipments were, in fact, delivered to Iran.

 The Information charges that in 2013 and 2014 Fareed conspired with others to export items from the United States, through third party countries to customers in Iran.
-According to the Information, Fareed prepared invoices which listed false information as to the identity and geographic location of the purchasers of the goods.
+According to the Information, Fareed prepared invoices which included false information as to the identity and geographic location of the purchasers of the goods.
 The items were then to be shipped from the United States to the United Arab Emirates, and thereafter transshipped to Iran.
-The plea agreement is subject to the approval of the court.
+The guilty plea is pursuant to a plea agreement with the government.

-"The Office of Export Enforcement vigorously pursues violators of our nation's export control laws, which are in place to further and protect our national security and foreign policy.
-As in this instance, we work closely with our colleagues at HSI and other law enforcement agencies in prosecuting this case," said Jonathan Carson, Special Agent in Charge, U.S. Department of Commerce, Bureau of Industry and Security, Office of Export Enforcement, New York Field Office.
+"The Office of Export Enforcement protects our national security and foreign policy interests by vigorously pursuing violators of our nation's export control laws.
+Today's guilty plea is an example of our close work with our colleagues at HSI and other law enforcement agencies to complement our robust enforcement program.
+Providing or causing false statements on export documents and illicit trade with Iran will remain a high priority for the Office of Export Enforcement," said Jonathan Carson, Special Agent in Charge, U.S. Department of Commerce, Bureau of Industry and Security, Office of Export Enforcement, New York Field Office."